evanrs/refacts/README.md

 - if that fragment has changed those changes will be reflected
 - if it hasn't changed that will also be reflected, this depends on how naive the subsriber is

-This explodes in complexity for an sufficiently advanced app.
-It also largely has little to do with the intent of the user.
+This explodes in complexity for a sufficiently advanced app.
+And, in large part has little to do with the intent of the user.

 An idealized example:
 - user submits todo